infinitydaemon/OpSec-Kernel/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 * Jan Charvat

  * implemented CTU CAN FD functional model for QEMU which has been integrated into QEMU mainline (`docs/system/devices/can.rst <https://www.qemu.org/docs/master/system/devices/can.html>`_)
- * Bachelor thesis Model of CAN FD Communication Controller for QEMU Emulator
+ * Bachelor theses Model of CAN FD Communication Controller for QEMU Emulator

 Notes
 -----